uberfastman/fantasy-football-metrics-weekly-report/README.md

     IndexError: list index out of range

 Typically, when the above error (or a similar error) occurs, it simply means that one of the Yahoo Fantasy Football API calls failed and so no data was retrieved.
 This can be fixed by simply re-running data query.

+<a name="espn"></a>
+#### ESPN

+If you are trying to automatically retrieve your ESPN session cookies for authentication with an ESPN private league, you might encounter an error similar to the following:

+    selenium.common.exceptions.SessionNotCreatedException: Message: session not created: Chrome failed to start: exited normally.
+    (session not created: DevToolsActivePort file doesn't exist) (The process started from chrome location /Applications/Google Chrome.app/Contents/MacOS/Google Chrome is no longer running, so ChromeDriver is assuming that Chrome has crashed.)
+    Stacktrace:
+    0   chromedriver                        0x0000000104998274 cxxbridge1$str$ptr + 1907280
+    1   chromedriver                        0x000000010499075c cxxbridge1$str$ptr + 1875768
+    2   chromedriver                        0x00000001045a4260 cxxbridge1$string$len + 89488
+    3   chromedriver                        0x00000001045d4d04 cxxbridge1$string$len + 288820
+    4   chromedriver                        0x00000001045d16b8 cxxbridge1$string$len + 274920
+    5   chromedriver                        0x0000000104612184 cxxbridge1$string$len + 539828
+    6   chromedriver                        0x0000000104611ac4 cxxbridge1$string$len + 538100
+    7   chromedriver                        0x00000001045dd12c cxxbridge1$string$len + 322652
+    8   chromedriver                        0x00000001045ddd7c cxxbridge1$string$len + 325804
+    9   chromedriver                        0x0000000104960504 cxxbridge1$str$ptr + 1678560
+    10  chromedriver                        0x0000000104964e6c cxxbridge1$str$ptr + 1697352
+    11  chromedriver                        0x0000000104945618 cxxbridge1$str$ptr + 1568244
+    12  chromedriver                        0x000000010496573c cxxbridge1$str$ptr + 1699608
+    13  chromedriver                        0x0000000104936bbc cxxbridge1$str$ptr + 1508248
+    14  chromedriver                        0x0000000104981854 cxxbridge1$str$ptr + 1814576
+    15  chromedriver                        0x00000001049819ac cxxbridge1$str$ptr + 1814920
+    16  chromedriver                        0x00000001049903fc cxxbridge1$str$ptr + 1874904
+    17  libsystem_pthread.dylib             0x000000018cff2f94 _pthread_start + 136
+    18  libsystem_pthread.dylib             0x000000018cfedd34 thread_start + 8

+In the case of the above, it typically occurs when the app is using Selenium to log in to your ESPN account within Chrome, but you already have Chrome open.
+Chrome does not allow two processes to use the same user profile, and since this automation is configured to use your user profile it will cause a conflict.
+You can remedy this by simply quitting Google Chrome and then trying again.

 <a name="docker-on-windows"></a>
 #### Docker on Windows